mismayil/ada-madry-data-story/index.md

 The score of the 1000 people's control group is used to generate the boxplots above, the actual data points are also plotted in black.
 While the counterparts for Donald Trump and Hillary Clinton are plotted in red and blue respectively.

-According to the [paper `Perceived personality and campaign style of Hillary Clinton and Donald Trump`](https://www.sciencedirect.com/science/article/pii/S0191886917305688?casa_token=1aBX0HMkSQ0AAAAA:I4CHEpEfM9LRiQCrsLw1lk61IUt0MJu2RvD8L7t_PV_xBHisPnM8Z78xrEyfTpqa1Xo7ollgvM7L) where the big five personality score of Trump and Clinton are evaluated by domain experts as below.
+According to the paper [[9]](https://www.sciencedirect.com/science/article/pii/S0191886917305688?casa_token=1aBX0HMkSQ0AAAAA:I4CHEpEfM9LRiQCrsLw1lk61IUt0MJu2RvD8L7t_PV_xBHisPnM8Z78xrEyfTpqa1Xo7ollgvM7L) where the big five personality score of Trump and Clinton are evaluated by domain experts as below.
 Clinton scores low on neuroticism, average on agreeableness, extraversion, openness, and high on conscientiousness.
 Trump scores very low on agreeableness, conscientiousness and emotional stability, average on openness, and very high on extraversion.
 Our results agree to the research in agreeableness and conscientiousness but contradicts in extraversion, neuroticism and openness.